How do I...?

 Why shouldn't I use the Web?
 Is it all unreliable information?

 The Internet has a tremendous amount of useful, current, and high quality information that cannot be found easily elsewhere.
-But anyone can post a website (billions of them go up and down each day!)
+On the other hand, anyone can post a website (billions of them go up and down each day!)
 Therefore, careful evaluation is needed when using the information found on the World Wide Web.To learn how to evaluate information from Web sites, check out the Critically Evaluating Web Sites handout.